-There are many plastic welding techniques based on the heating processes.
-Below are the eight common techniques used in part manufacturing in the plastic industry.
+In the plastic industry, there are various plastic welding techniques based on different heating processes.
+Here are eight commonly used techniques in part manufacturing.

 Ultrasonic plastic welding uses mechanical vibrations with high frequency (15 kHz to 40 kHz) and low amplitude to join two plastic polymers.
 The mechanical vibration generates frictional heat, which in turn melts the plastic polymers.
 Due to mechanical vibrations, a molecular bond is formed between the plastic polymers.
 Therefore, ultrasonic plastic welded joints are strong and of the highest quality.